 Abstract: An abstract is only required for Article Types 2 and 3 (see above) and must be structured according to the structure of the paper.
 Abstracts do not have references and are no longer than 200 words.

 Keywords: Provide 3 to 5 keywords that add to those used in the title and help further define the topic.

 Microsoft Word Styles: Use only Normal Style.

 Headings: Only use two levels of headings that facilitate reading and understanding.
-Level 1 heading is bold and level two heading is bold italic.
+Level 1 heading is bold and Level 2 heading is bold italic.

 Numbers: Do not spell out numbers in text and do not spell out numbers over 10 at the start of sentences.

 Tables and Figures: Insert appropriate tables and figures with suitable captions in the text where you want them to appear.
 Cite the Table and Figure in the text (e.g. Table 1 or Figure 1).
 Provide your Tables with titles and your Figures with legends.
 Tables and Figures must be self-explanatory.
 Explain all abbreviations.
-Ensure reproducible quality – photocopies are not adequate.
+Ensure high quality.
 Provide all relevant units of measurement.

-Acknowledgements: This is where contributors, who do not meet the criteria for authorship, are thanked.
+Acknowledgements: This is where authors may thank contributors who do not meet the criteria for authorship.
 These contributors must give their permission to be named here.